 The base-pair resolution of SVs from Phased-SV enables genotyping in large cohorts.
 As part of the HGSVC, three groups performed genotyping of Phased-SV variants on separate Illumina-based cohorts individually using DELLY, SVTyper, and SMRT-Genotyper {Chaisson, 2017 #376}.
 Both DELLY (Rausch et al. 2012) and SVTyper (Chiang et al. 2015) were developed for genotyping deletion SVs called from Illumina reads.
 When applied to deletions from the Phased-SV callset, DELLY produced genotypes for XXX% of Phased-SV deletion calls in 2,600 deep-coverage human genomes (XXX/YYY) {Chaisson, 2017 #376}, and SVTyper produced genotypes for 50.4% (18,119/35,936) of the same calls in 238 high-coverage genomes.
 SMRT-Genotyper (Huddleston et al. 2017), which was developed for base pair-resolved calls produced by Phased-SV, genotyped 91.6% of sites in a separate 24 high-coverage genomes across both insertions and deletions.
 SMRT-SV genotypes SVs by mapping reads back to both the reference genome and the sequences of breakpoints detected in Phased-SV.
 This mapping step requires (1) the generation of a new reference and set of breakpoint sequences, and corresponding BWA index each time the SV callset is updated, and (2) the realignment of reads to this index.

 To perform lightweight genotyping, we will develop a method that will reduce the burden of generating new reference indices and global alignment of reads.
 In particular, a pre-filtering step will be executed where all reads will be aligned to the reference, scoring alignments as concordant if full reads have full-length alignments within the span that is predicted by insert size, and discordant otherwise.
-All reads in discordant alignments are retained and mapped to the SV breakpoint sequences, similarly cording concordant and discordant reads.
+All reads in discordant alignments are retained and mapped to a comprehensive library of SV breakpoint sequences.
+In order to comprehensively cover the search space of SVs we will expand the sequence of breakpoints with gaps and single nucleotide substitutions.
+The extended breakpoint library will be indexed for efficient read mapping.
 A genome will be noted as having a variant if there are a sufficient number of reads concordant with the SV breakpoint.
 The variant will be homozygous if there are no concordant reads supporting the reference at the SV locus, and heterozygous otherwise.

 In summary, the envisioned methods will put large-scale projects using standard short-read sequencing, including NIH funded projects (such as CCDG and CMG) in a position to reliably and efficiently genotype the SVs discovered as part of this resource.